 Greening Ciompi Square – Memory of a landscaping action

-It’s been six years, so I can’t use the once upon a time yet.
+Several years have passed, but I can’t use the once upon a time yet.
 But this narrative has the taste of a fairy tale, at least in memory, as it’s born from the simplicity of an idea, a proposal, carried out in a reality that often tends to counter the possibility of a gamble.
 A proposal carried out by young, fresh minds, in a period of great creativity.
 This story, not being a fairy tale, has no moral, but still wants to demonstrate the strength of an idea, and briefly tell how a small project was born that gave life, at least for a short time, to one of the iconic places of the city of Florence.

 In 2016, I was still a student, and some classmates pitched an idea that proselytized the class.
 It all started from Turin, during the IFLA International Congress in April.
 The voice of the students was clear and simple: we have to invite Pablo Georgieff from the COLOCO studio in Florence to work on a project.
 To take up this invitation, which also had the flavor of a challenge, was Prof. Enrico Falqui, a fervent supporter of young ideas and a convinced reformer of the ancient approaches to public space that rage in cities despite the age in which we live.